osigie/wallet-system/README.md

 ## Description

 The Wallet System is an application designed to manage digital wallets, handle transactions, and integrate with various authentication mechanisms.
-Built using NestJS and Prisma, it aims to provide a robust and scalable solution for wallet management.
+Built using NestJS and Prisma.

 ## Features